 4. Frequency of Refilling

-If you have a flock of twenty chickens and you choose to have only a 5-pound feeder, then you will need to refill it every day.
-But if the number of chickens increases, you would have to buy another one to accommodate the larger number of chickens.
+If you have a flock of 20 chickens and you choose to have only a 5lbs feeder, then you will need to refill it every day.
+However, if the number of chickens increases, you would have to buy another one to accommodate the larger number of chickens.

 While some spillage is unavoidable, no matter what feeder you use, it can be reduced to a certain extent.
 So, if you get a feeder with high sides, chances are less feed will be spilled on the ground.